dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 \text{independent OOS evaluation}.
 $$

-The objective is therefore methodological as well as computational: each numerical claim is tied to an explicit verification stage.
+The objective is methodological as well as computational: each numerical claim is tied to an explicit verification stage.

 ---

-2. Mathematical Model
+## 2. Mathematical Model

 We consider the delayed stochastic differential equation

 $$
 dx_t
+=
 \left(
 -\gamma x_t
 +
 u_{t-\tau}
 \right)dt
 +
-\sigma,dW_t,
+\sigma\,dW_t,
 $$

 where: